 On the march, Sandy stayed with the members of A Company.
 For the marchers, the worst thing was the heat and lack of water.
 Those men who fell out were killed.
 Prisoners became so desperate that they often risked their lives to get a drink of water.
 The Filipino civilians along the route risked their lives, and often gave their lives, to give the soldiers a drink of water.
 The soldiers often drank water in the ditches alongside the road.
 This water was filled with bacteria.
 Often, the bodies soldiers who were killed by the Japanese were floating in the water.
 Those who drank this water came down with dysentery.

-At San Fernando, Sandy and the other Prisoners of War boarded a train and were crammed into small wooden boxcars.
+At San Fernando, the POWs boarded a train and were crammed into small wooden boxcars.
 With the Filipino sun beating down on the roofs of the boxcars, the journey by train was unbearable.
 The prisoners were packed in so tightly that when a man died, he could not fall down.
 There were no provisions for water or toilets, so the floors of the boxcars became a sea of diarrhea, vomit, and urine.
 The prisoners disembarked from the train at Capas and marched the final few miles to Camp O’Donnell.

 The camp was an unfinished Filipino training base that was pressed into use as a POW camp on April 1, 1942.
 When they arrived at the camp, the Japanese confiscated any extra clothing that the POWs had and refused to return it to them.
 They searched the POWs and if a man was found to have Japanese money on them, they were taken to the guardhouse.
 Over the next several days, gunshots were heard to the southeast of the camp.
 These POWs had been executed for looting.